gessa2020/Market-Segmentation-Project/README.md

 3. Cluster 0 has a moderate average income of about 9.7k and has the higest average age of 84 years.
 This can be a target cluster for bank products such as pension

-## Final Model buiding and Evaluation
+## Final model buiding and evaluation
 Model performance graph![](IMAGES/modal_image1.png)

 A range of models were trained on the data and their performance assessed as seen in the bar graph above.